Foodle (Toy Poodle & Toy Fox Terrier): Info, Pictures, Characteristics & Facts

 - Progressive retinal atrophy

 There is very little difference between a male and a female Foodle.
 Because the breed is so tiny, the size difference between the genders is hardly noticeable.
-Training and the family environment is the most influential factor on their personality rather than gender.
+Training and the family environment are the most influential factors on their personality rather than gender.

 Final Thoughts

-The Foodle is a fun and energetic bundle of joy that can fit into the palms of your hands.
-With his larger than life ears, cute button eyes, and cheeky smile, you can be sure that he will melt even the hardest of hearts.
+The Foodle is a fun and energetic bundle of joy that fits into the palms of your hands.
+With their larger-than-life ears, cute button eyes, and cheeky smile, they will melt even the hardest of hearts.

-If you can be around for most of his day or take him with you wherever you go, the Foodle will make for a fantastic pawtner in crime.
-Ideally, he needs an experienced dog owner who knows how to handle his sass.
-As well as an older family who knows how to handle his tiny stature and be considerate of his toy needs.
+If you can be around for most of their day or take them with you wherever you go, the Foodle will make for a fantastic “partner” in crime.
+Ideally, they need an experienced dog owner who knows how to handle their sass.
+As well as an older family who knows how to handle their tiny stature and be considerate of their toy needs.

-Thankfully, he is an easy-going canine who has a real love for life.
-So, if you tick all of his boxes, he will be sure to tick all of yours as well.
+Thankfully, they are easy-going canines with a real love for life.
+So, if you tick all of their boxes, they will be sure to tick all of yours as well.